Hardmath123/hardmath123.github.io/content/hilbert.md

 "It may interest you to know, Mr. Bertok, that the Ministry happens to have a fleet consisting of an infinite number of owls.
-They've been quite useful: just last week we used them to--ahem--*persuade* a Muggle family to send their nephew to Hogwarts."
+They've been quite useful: just last week we used them to---ahem---*persuade* a Muggle family to send their nephew to Hogwarts."

 And with those words, Professor Albus Dumbledore dropped a small grubby bag